 What is the charge for viewing or copying the records?

 There is no charge to view or inspect records available online.
-For other requests, City-wide open records policy is to charge $30 per hour if more than one hour is required for searching, retrieving, redacting, and compiling documents.
+For other requests, City-wide open records policy is to charge $33 per hour if more than one hour is required for searching, retrieving, redacting, and compiling documents.
 If you want copies, the cost is $0.25 cents per page, with page size not exceeding 11 x 17 inches.
 Search and copying costs must be paid before copies will be sent.
 Contracts and other documents available at the city clerk's office may also be photocopied for a fee.
-If the information requested is "voluminous", documents may be transferred to a portable storage media at a cost of $15 per device/disc/drive, plus staff preparation time.
-Finally, a video provided in response to a records request is $35.
+If the information requested is "voluminous," documents may be transferred to a portable storage media at a cost of $15 per device/disc/drive, plus staff preparation time.